Tory students marked down because of their views, claims Badenoch

 She is fighting to become the leader of the party against rivals Robert Jenrick, James Cleverly and Tom Tugendhat, with a parliamentary vote due next week to decide which two candidates will be put through to the final round in which the membership will decide the winner.

-Given the party members tend to skew further to the right than its MPs, experts had predicted that universities would come under fire in the campaign – building on tropes about “Mickey Mouse degrees” adopted by the previous government.
+Given that the party members tend to skew further to the right than its MPs, experts had predicted that universities would come under fire in the campaign – building on tropes about “Mickey Mouse degrees” adopted by the previous government.

-In his speech, Mr Jenrick included universities in a list of things he said was not “working as it should” while Mr Tugendhat took aim at Labour’s decision to pause the free speech bill in universities.
+In his speech, Mr Jenrick included universities in a list of things he said were not “working as it should” while Mr Tugendhat took aim at Labour’s decision to pause the free speech bill in universities.

-Mr Cleverly – who has emerged as a frontrunner in the race during the conference – referenced his changes to the immigration system made while he was home secretary that removed the right of students below PhD level to bring their dependants with them.
+Mr Cleverly – who has emerged as a front runner in the race during the conference – referenced his changes to the immigration system made while he was home secretary that removed the right of students below PhD level to bring their dependants with them.

 He said this had “got immigration down by 300,000 people a year” in a move that many universities blame for steep declines in their international student enrolments.